PlayForm/WebSite/Source/Content/en/terms-of-service.md

 ## Intellectual Property

-Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of Playform ltd. and its licensors.
+Service and its original content (excluding Content provided by users), features and functionality are and will remain the exclusive property of PlayForm ltd. and its licensors.
 Service is protected by copyright, trademark, and other laws of the United States and foreign countries.
-Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Playform ltd.
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of PlayForm ltd.

 ## Copyright Policy